 February is National Pet Dental Health Month, and it’s important because poor oral health is one of the most common problems vets see in their patients.

-Taking care of our dogs’ oral health is necessary for all pet parents, not just for fight uninviting breath, but also because dental diseases can be associated with other health issues, such as sinus infections, diabetes, cancer, and a host of other problems.
+Taking care of our dogs’ oral health is necessary for all pet parents, not just to fight uninviting breath, but also because dental diseases can be associated with other health issues, such as sinus infections, diabetes, cancer, and a host of other problems.

 Unfortunately, their cute, adorable size means they also have smaller mouths.
 Teeth overcrowding is a problem that many Chihuahuas face, often resulting in an adorable snaggletooth or underbite of sorts.